oroinc/documentation/crm/user_guide_business_intelligence/dashboard_widgets/index.rst

 ======================

 Dashboard is a default page you see after you log in.
 It is an adjustable view that may contain many :ref:`types of information blocks (widgets) <user-guide--business-intelligence--widgets--explore>`, such as today's calendar, recent calls and emails, quick launchpad, etc. You can have several dashboards that serve different purposes and switch between them.

 .. image:: /user_guide/img/widgets/dashboards_0.png
+   :alt: Dashboards and widgets

 In this section you will learn how to easily customize existing dashboard or create a new one, as well as add and manage widgets in the Oro application.